drachen2299/the-cub-club/README.md

 ## Project Description

-The Cub CLub is a Social MMO/Virtual World where players can interact, message and play with eachother as custom 8bit bears.
+The Cub CLub is a Social MMO/Virtual World where players can interact, message and play with eachother as custom bear avatars.

 The object of the game is social interaction.

-"I as a User would like to talk to other people around the world as an 8bit Bear".
+"I as a User would like to talk to other people around the world as a cute Bear".

-have mailbox - clicking mailbox modal appears that allows you to select the user and send them a message -- 3 messages per user max with a delete option.

 ## API and Data Sample